Fred Panopio

 He appeared in an episode of noon-time variety show Wowowee in 2009 as a special guest, during which host Willie Revillame addressed him as a "Living Legend".

 Personal life

 He was married to Lolita Mina-Panopio; they had a daughter, Jennifer Panopio.

 Death

-Panopio died of cardiac arrest on April 22, 2010 at the age of 71 years old in Quezon City, Philippines.
+Panopio died of cardiac arrest on April 22, 2010, at the age of 71 in Quezon City, Philippines.